alastairreid/mycelia/README.md

 connections.

-I am not an expert in any of this and, since I am building the site as I read things, it may be incorrect, incomplete, biased, out of date, and inks to my original sources will, inevitably break.
+I am not an expert in any of this and, since I am building the site as I read things, it may be incorrect, incomplete, biased, out of date, and links to my original sources will, inevitably break.
 If you are an expert, I would welcome corrections.